-Primary Outcome Measure Results are required to be reported within 12 months of the trials Primary Completion Date.
-All secondary outcome measure and pre-determined outcome measure results must be reported within 12 months for that outcome.
-All study results must be entered by the study completion date.
+Primary Outcome Measure Results are required to be reported within 12 months of the trial’s Primary Completion Date.
+All secondary outcome measure and pre-determined outcome measure results must be reported within 12 months of the last date that data was collected, that is, the study completion date reported on ClinicalTrials.gov.
 Reporting of Results must occur even when a protocol is terminated earlier than initially planned.

-- Ways to initiate process for entering data results into ClinicalTrials.gov:
+- Prior to 2 months: Ways to initiate the process for entering data results into ClinicalTrials.gov:

 - Responsible Party, PI, or biostatistician enters directly into ClinicalTrials.gov.
-Send ORS Research 411 ticket request to provide access for biostatistician to enter results.
+Send ORS Research 411 ticket request to provide access for biostatistician to enter results if needed.

-- Provide manuscript or published paper, along with the most recent approved protocol, statistical analysis plan, and consent form for ORS Team to make first pass at entering results.
+- Provide manuscript or published paper, along with the most recent approved protocol, statistical analysis plan, and consent form (informed consent for studies that fall under Common Rule) for ORS Team to make first pass at entering results.
 Send via ORS Research 411 ticket.

 - Create an ORS Research 411 ticket to request a template of all required fields for reporting results.
 Provide most recent approved protocol, statistical analysis plan, and consent to be uploaded to ClinicalTrials.gov.

-- Please submit results to the ORS Team 1-2 months (depending on difficulty of data and statistics) to allow for adequate time for accurate and correct submission of results.
+- If you would like ORS to help with entering results, please submit results to the ORS Team 1-2 months (depending on the difficulty of data and statistics) to allow for adequate time for accurate and correct submission of results.

-- PI will be given draft to review and correct before results are released on ClinicalTrials.gov.
+- PI will be given a draft to review and correct before results are released on ClinicalTrials.gov.

-- The protocol, statistical analysis plan, and informed consent will be uploaded to ClinicalTrials.gov and will be assessable to the public.
-Please provide date (month, day, year) for each document version provided.
+- The protocol, statistical analysis plan, and informed consent (informed consent for studies that fall under Common Rule) will be uploaded to ClinicalTrials.gov and will be accessible to the public.
+Please provide the date (month, day, year) for each document version provided.
 The following information may be redacted in the protocol and consent:

 - Names (other than the PI)